arytapermana/arytapermana/_posts/2022-10-16-set-up-your-own-password-manager-and-sync-simultaneously-between-devices.md

 1. Download KeePass App to your devices from the [official website](https://keepass.info/download.html), or you can click below. <br />
    [KeePassXC](https://keepassxc.org/)
 2. After you download it creates a database and saves the database on a specific folder, later that folder will be used as a sync folder for Resilio Sync.
-3. Download Resillio Sync from the [official website](https://www.resilio.com/individuals/), I prefer to install it as a windows service but you can choose to install it as an app.
+3. Download Resilio Sync from the [official website](https://www.resilio.com/individuals/), I prefer to install it as a windows service but you can choose to install it as an app.
    {% include elements/figure.html image="https://ik.imagekit.io/dsg/arytapermana/post/Running-Sync-as-a-service-on-Windows_OP6J8KnRQ.png?ik-sdk-version=javascript-1.4.3&updatedAt=1665915807022" caption="Resilio Sync install as windows services" %}
 4. After installed, open Resilio Sync, if you installed it as windows services open a web browser and type [http://127.0.0.1:8888/](http://127.0.0.1:8888/) on the URL bar, if you install it as an app just open it from the app menu.
 5. Now click the "+" button and select "Standard Folder" to add a sync folder and chose the folder you use to save the KeePass database before.
 Now your folder is ready to share for sync to another device.